glooobal/smaczny-bot/README.md

 pnpm install
 ```

-3. Create .env file and fill it with your credentials
+3. Rename .exampleEnv to .env file and fill it with your credentials

 ```
   discordToken=""